Gospel011/firstrepo/README.md

 # My first README.md file

-Started on this README file
+Started on this README file.

+Came back to this repo and edited some things